-WCHJ expects its proposed pediatric cardiac cath program will be comparable with other existing providers in the area for the same types of patients when mix of patients, cost accounting methods and market factors are considered.
-WCHJ maintains that the net patient service revenue per case in year one is \$29,859 based on total net operating revenue of \$7,852,876.
+The applicant expects its proposed pediatric OHS program will be comparable to other existing providers in the area for the same types of patients, when mix of patients, cost accounting methods, and market factors are considered.
+WCHJ also expects a net patient service revenue in year one (ending 2017) of \$51,200 based on a total net operative revenue of \$6,502,458.

-3. Statutory Review Criteria
+4. Statutory Review Criteria